Program mines the middle

 "Memorial was chosen as part of a movement to target inner-city schools with high minority rates," Young said.

-Copeland thinks the core principles of AVID can benefit all students, not just those enrolled in the program.
-He spent about $6,000 in school money to buy binders for every student at Memorial.
+Copeland believes the core principles of AVID can benefit all students, not just those enrolled in the program.
+He spent about $6,000 in school funds to buy binders for every student at Memorial.

 "I think there's a noticeable change, not just with the 90 kids enrolled, but with all of our kids because we have applied some of the fundamental principles of AVID throughout school," Copeland said.